nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but the user specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+  e.g. if the user specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * __Extraneous parameters for commands that do not take in parameters (including `help`, `list`, `exit`, `clear`, and `switch`) will be ignored.<br>__ e.g. if the command specifies `help 123`, it will be interpreted as `help`.